ronnierap/kreate-kube/README.md

 At this moment there are not many versions of kreate-kube:
 - `1.0.0` This is the first official release

-After the `1.0.9` release a semantic versioning for backward compatibilty will be used.
+After the `1.0.0` release a semantic versioning for backward compatibilty will be used.
+There is no garantuee that python code will be backward compatible, but yaml should be compatible unless otherwise noted.

 In general you can specify which version of kreate in the version section in your konfig: